 Shopping in NYC is both a pleasure and a pastime, with retailers offering a staggering array of fashionable goods.
 New boutiques pop up with regularity in all five boroughs, making the City an unparalleled destination for style-seekers.
-Among the recent entries we’re spotlighting are Sarah Jessica Parker's first brick-and-mortar NYC shop, Milanese import 10 Corso Como and a brand that focuses on British staples for men.
+Among the recent entries we’re spotlighting are Sea NY's first brick-and-mortar shop, a suit company from Amsterdam and a garden center in Greenpoint.
 Check back soon for more openings.

 10 Corso Como

 The legendary high-end 10 Corso Como, based in Milan with outposts around the globe, opened its first US location in the historic Seaport District in fall 2018.
 Housed in a whopping 28,000-square-foot space, 10 Corso Como is a mash-up of gallery, boutique and restaurant that seamlessly blends luxury retail (think Prada and Balenciaga) with culture and lifestyle.
 Shoppers are encouraged to linger: enjoy a meal at the café and restaurant, and check out the on-site gallery.
 Exhibits have included photos by Helmut Newton and pieces from a collaboration between Swiss photographer Jean Clemmer and surrealist painter Salvador Dalí.

 Parisian menswear label 13 Bonaparte mixes classic tailored pieces with refined sportswear for an aesthetic that founder David Sarfati describes as “long lasting…directional yet easy and functional.”
 The flagship’s whitewashed facade and interior design (polished concrete floors, walls of corrugated steel) capture that understated feel.
 You’ll find shirts, jumpsuits, T-shirts, polos and the brand’s line of Le Denim at this location.

 985 Madison Ave., Upper East Side, Manhattan